CI-Connect/tutorial-dagman-namd/README.md

 ```

 The first four lines after the comment are the listing of the condor jobs
 with name assignment:  A0, A1, A2 and A3.
-Here the condor job submit files are
+Here the HTCondor job submit files
- `namd_run_job0.submit, namd_run_job1.submit...` that run the individual
+that run the individual MD similations are  `namd_run_job0.submit`, `namd_run_job1.submit...`.
-MD simulations.
-The next three lines describe the relationship
-among the four jobs.
+The next three lines describe the relationships among the four jobs.

-Now we submit the DAGMan job.
+Now we submit the DAGMan task.

 ```
 $ condor_submit_dag linear.dag